Horrible: Live-Action TV

 - Stew, a sketch show attempting to be an Irish version of The Fast Show.
 Unfortunately it was utterly awful to watch.
 The jokes were just childish and awkward.
 Notably, it had a recurring sketch of a Bollywood Nerd who was trying to push his daughter into a high-powered career (not even a specific one) from a very young age which was very awkward to watch.
 Bizarrely, in spite of multiple complaints from viewers, RTE gave it two seasons.
 Yet, they canned The Blizzard Of Odd at roughly the same time.

 - Germany hasn't been known for inventing new concepts, but what they did with Das i-Team is unacceptable.
 Basically, it took The IT Crowd and reshot it frame for frame — and still managed to get it wrong.
 The timing was awful, the delivery was bland and from all the things they could have changed, they took the intro.
-Thankfully, it got cancelled after 2 episodes.
+Thankfully, it got cancelled after two episodes.

 - The Magic Hour, a 1998 talk show hosted by basketball legend Earvin "Magic" Johnson, didn't take long to become a byword for "terrible TV."
 Magic's incompetence at hosting made him the butt of ridicule for many, most notably Howard Stern (who was invited to be a guest on the show and proceeded to ask Magic inappropriate questions about his sexual history).
 Magic's sidekick, comedian Craig Shoemaker, was fired after publicly calling the show "an absolute nightmare."
 The show was canceled after three months, costing syndicators millions of dollars.

 - Turbocharged Thunderbirds, a half-hour version of Gerry Anderson's British Supermarionation classic Thunderbirds, produced for syndication.
 13 of the original Thunderbirds episodes were hacked into a half-hour format (with space opened for commercials), re-titled, and dubbed over with new voicesnote .
 The Tracy family fought supervillains, and the action took place on "Thunderworld".
 Oh, and the family took orders from a pair of Large Ham live-action teenagers called the "Hack Masters" who lived on the inside of Thunderbird 5 (renamed "Hacker Command"... but really, who cares) and called Jeff Tracy "Mr. T" (WHAT THE HELL, FOOL!?).
 Worst of all, the original dialogue was edited out completely and replaced with "ironic post-modern" jokes.
 Anderson was outraged when he found out what had been done to his creation, and threatened to sue unless his name was removed from the credits (which they were, rather awkwardly — his name was blurred out in the closing credits, and then-wife Sylvia was the only one credited).
 The series only lasted one season.
+When the rights to Thunderbirds reverted to Anderson he reportedly ordered all copies of Turbocharged Thunderbirds destroyed.

-- The Secret Diary Of Desmond Pfeiffer (the "P" isn't silent), a short-lived (and extremely low-rated) UPN sitcom, possibly the network's worst such series aimed towards African-Americans, that aired only 4 episodes out of the 9 produced overall in October 1998.
+- The Secret Diary Of Desmond Pfeiffer (the "P" isn't silent), a short-lived (and extremely low-rated) UPN sitcom, possibly the network's worst such series aimed towards African-Americans, that aired only four episodes out of the nine produced overall in October 1998.
 It starred Chi McBride as the titular character, a Black English nobleman who is kidnapped and sent to America on a slave ship, then becomes a horny Abraham Lincoln's valet in the form of a Servile Snarker that is more competent than any other inhabitants in the White House throughout the Civil War, who are all portrayed as being very stupid.
 This show became notorious for being the subject of protests by African-American groups against its arguably lighthearted portrayal of slavery.
 Because of this controversy, the original pilot episode, where Desmond Pfeiffer becomes Lincoln's butler and attempts to return to England, was never broadcast.
 It was so poorly received, it was even advertised with the tagline "Critics hate it."
 The show would have been forgotten if not for various references on Clerks: The Animated Series—and notably, some people who watched Clerks first and later found Desmond Pfeiffer nearly did a Spit Take after finding out that it's wasn't actually fictional.
 Brad Jones did a review of this series for his DVD-R Hell series, and TV Trash reviews it here.

 ABC (United States)